UNEMPLOYMENT BENEFITS DURING COVID-19

 You may be eligible even if you are not fully unemployed.
 Earnings while claiming benefits must be reported and may impact the benefit amount you receive.
 If you are unsure whether you would be eligible for unemployment benefits, you should apply at www.des.nc.gov.

-Does my immigration status effect my eligibility for benefits?
+Does my immigration status affect my eligibility for benefits?

 Get more information here: Immigration Status and Unemployment Benefits:

-The fastest way to file an appeal is online at https://des.nc.gov/appeals/file-appeal
+The fastest way to file an appeal or protest is by logging into your account online.
+For further information on appeals, see the DES website at https://des.nc.gov/appeals/file-appeal

 Resources for Employees Applying for Unemployment due to COVID-19